BlogTalkRadio/Minimum/README.md

 Callbacks
 -----------
-Minimum Callbacks are almost equal to [jQuery.Callbacks()](https://api.jquery.com/jQuery.Callbacks/) .
+Minimum Callbacks is almost equals to [jQuery.Callbacks()](https://api.jquery.com/jQuery.Callbacks/) .
 So basically is a object to manage callbacks lists.
 The idea is to mange the list of callbacks in an explicit way:

 **Example**
 ```javascript